asekibaala/Webstack-Portfolio-Project/README.md

 `Group project` `Web Portfolio project`

 > Housify is a Property management web app that helps people to rent or buy property at any part of the World.
-We are using Rapid API to list the available houses, With Agents to facilitate the process.
+I am using firebase API for external authentication.

 ### Task - Full Stack webstack portfolio project(Housify)